rysdev/InsuranceQuotes/README.md

 # InsuranceQuotes
 ASP.NET web application connecting to MS SQL server instance.

-This application simulates a quote generator for a car insurance company.
+Simulates a quote generator for a car insurance company.

 Rate adjusts based on:
 * Make/Model of the car